List of A Song of Ice and Fire characters: Margaery Tyrell

 Margaery Tyrell /ˈmɑrdʒəri tᵻˈrɛl/ is the youngest child and only daughter of Mace Tyrell.
 She is an intelligent, beautiful, and shrewd young woman, and despite being only sixteen, she is manipulative and adept at political intrigue.
-She is also quite moral, and has some kindness in her heart.
+She is also quite moral and has a kind heart.

 Olenna Tyrell

 Olenna Tyrell, also known as the Queen of Thorns, was born into House Redwyne and is the mother of Mace Tyrell and widow of the late Luthor Tyrell.
-She is described as a wizened and cunning old woman with a wicked wit and a sharp tongue, and is known for openly stating her opinion.
+She is described as a wizened and cunning older woman with a wicked wit and a sharp tongue, and is known for openly stating her opinion.

 Vassals

 Randyll Tarly

 Randyll Tarly is the head of House Tarly, bannerman of House Tyrell, and considered to be one of the finest military commanders in Westeros.
-He is also the father of Samwell Tarly.
-When word of the imprisonment of Margaery Tyrell reaches Randyll, he marches his army to King's Landing, where Kevan Lannister makes him the new master of laws.
+He is also the father of Samwell Tarly, whom he believes to be an embarrassment.
+When word of the imprisonment of Margaery Tyrell reaches Randyll, he marches his army to King's Landing, where Kevan Lannister makes him the new Master of Laws.